mzc796/marionette_odl/README.md

 ## Build and Run Mininet VM

   We build another VM to run Mininet.
-The Mininet VM use the ODL VM setting but with Memory:4GB
+The Mininet VM use the ODL VM setting but with Memory:4GB, Storage: 50GB

 1. Install mininet
   ```